RandomWright/ReadyNotes/README.txt

 Project 03
 The Kitchen Sink Project

+The goal of Project 3 is to create an app of your own design that meets requirements.

 ReadyNote

 This is a self sorting Notes app.
 There are a lot of notes apps already out there but the goal of